Sign up to receive blogs as an email

 Chez Khady and Simon” is an African farmhouse powered by solar energy, with an eclectic alternative library, hearty seasonal food fresh from the organic garden, music and dancing around the campfire, shady jungle hammocks and some funky chickens.
 We can arrange trips, language lessons (French and local languages), cooking lessons, music and dance courses and more – just ask.
 Or just come and hang around in a hammock.

 What to expect

 If it’s your first time in Africa, then Abene is the perfect introduction.
-Don’t worry, relax and you’ll have a great time, but it’s probably worth me stating up front – if you don’t like kids or animals, then we’re probably not the place for you.
+Don’t worry, relax and you’ll have a great time, but it’s probably worth me stating up front – if are expecting 5 star luxury or you don’t like kids or animals, then we’re probably not the place for you.
 We have two toddlers that aren’t shy to join in, a dog, a couple of cats, plenty of chickens and a goat.
 I try to provide a tranquil retreat from the chaos of West Africa but can’t help it if the local mosque decides to broadcast a lecture through a distorted tinny speaker or someone organises a reggae party…this is Africa.

 We are located between the beach and the village.
 The route to the beach is through a beautiful wetland area and typically takes 10 to 20 minutes for the 1.5 km walk.